 Is Sourdough Bread Gluten-Free?
 The Truth About Fermentation and Celiac Disease

 This post may contain affiliate links.
+As an Amazon Associate, Check Gluten earns from qualifying purchases.
 Please read our disclosure policy.

 Many people claim sourdough is safe for celiacs because fermentation reduces gluten.
-Here's the science โ and why it's mostly wrong for celiac disease.
+Here's the science β and why it's mostly wrong for celiac disease.

 Want to save this recipe?